-I. Uniformed members will receive an additional 5% of their base salary, with the exception of Explosive Ordnance Disposal Squad and all HAZMAT personnel who will receive 10%, as Special Assignment pay only when assigned to the following duties in a station designated as a specialty station:
+- I. Uniformed members will receive an additional 5% of their base salary, with the exception of the Explosive Ordnance Disposal Squad and all HAZMAT personnel including qualified Battalion Chiefs conditioned under the HIRT contract who oversee the HAZMAT team, who will receive 10% (Station 4 & 41 Heavy/Urban Search & Rescue Personnel are eligible to receive up to an additional 10%), and personnel assigned to the Air Operations program who will receive 7.5%, as Special Assignment pay, only when assigned to the following duties in a station designated as a specialty station:

 - A. Explosive Ordnance Disposal Squad

 - B. Hazardous Materials Squad

-- C. "D" Division (Training, Maintenance and/or Repair) for special assignments.
+- C. "D" Division (Training) for special assignments.

 - D. Station 4, Rescue

 - E. Station 20, Hose Repair

 - F. Station 23, Small Equipment Repair

-- G. Stations 26 & 44, Emergency Medical Services
+- G. Stations 26 & 9, Emergency Medical Services

 - H. Station 28, Annual Pump Testing

 - I. Station 36, Breathing Apparatus Repair

 - J. Station 40, Ladder Repair

-- K. Airport Station, Transfer Desk (1 Capt; 3 Eng. per division)
+- K. Airport Station, Transfer Desk

 - L. MAST Personnel

-- M. Administrative Assignment Pay
+- M. Administrative Assignment

+- N. Special Tactics and Rescue (STAR) Team

+- O. Canine Handler

+- P. Station 4 & 41, Heavy/Urban Search & Rescue

-Stations 26 & 44 EMS Specialty Pay
+Stations 26 & 9 EMS Specialty Pay:

-Effective July 1, 2000, a five percent (5%) specialty pay will be paid to those certified paramedics, six (6) per shift, only when assigned to Stations 26 and 44, OR other Fire & Life Safety Services identified EMS Specialty Station, and performing EMS administrative functions.
+Effective July 1, 2002, a five percent (5%) specialty pay will be paid to those fire personnel assigned to the EMS Specialty Station(s).
+At Station 26 three (3) certified paramedics and one (1) firefighter/EMT per shift; and at Station 9 four (4) certified paramedics and one firefighter/EMT, only when assigned to Stations 26 and 9, OR other San Diego Fire-Rescue Department identified EMS Specialty Station, and performing EMS administrative functions.